dexie/dexie-website/docs/Syncable/db.syncable.setFilter().md

 });
 ```

 The above sample will only apply to the 'friends' table.
-Close friends will never be syncronized.
+Close friends will never be synchronized.
 Existing friends that turn into close friends will be deleted from remote nodes.

 ***